TarkanAl-Kazily/Telemetry_2017/Ground_Control_2017/ground_station_code_notes.md

 ## display.py -- attempt to fix the inability to parse faster data streams
 line 91: commented out code that handles delaying the program loop
          Uncomment and decrease the delay to .005

+lines 93, 108, 205, 268, 287, 329, 349: Added or improved debug info

+line 593: changed scaling of time to double rather than increment by 10 reducing redrawing

+line 545 and 527: removed obsolete varaible 'old time'

+update method for DataField class: changed so that everything is done as one instead of 2

 ## utility.py -- attempt to fix the broken lat/long values
 line 74: the section that parses the values